Starlink is the name of a satellite network developed by the private spaceflight company SpaceX to provide low-cost internet to remote locations.

 "We're really talking about something which is, in the long term, like rebuilding the internet in space," Musk said during a speech in Seattle when revealing the project.

-SpaceX launched its first two Starlink test craft, named TinTinA and TinTinB, in 2018.
+SpaceX launched its first two Starlink test craft, named TinTinA and TinTinB, in February 2018.
 The mission went smoothly.
 Based on initial data, the company asked regulators for its fleet to be allowed to operate at lower altitudes than originally planned, and the FCC agreed.

 They expressed particular concerns about future images from highly sensitive telescopes such as the Vera Rubin Observatory (formerly known as the Large Synoptic Survey Telescope), which will study the entire universe in exquisite detail and is expected to come online in 2022.
 Radio astronomers are also planning for interference from Starlink's radio-based antennas.